 Honors.
 To qualify for honors, students must meet the following requirements: (1) Students must have a GPA of at least 3.0 overall, and a GPA of at least 3.5 in the major.
 (2) Students should arrange to write an honors paper with a faculty sponsor.
 Papers must represent a more substantial research project than the average term paper.
 After the paper has been approved by the faculty sponsor, the paper must then be read and approved by a second faculty member.
 (3) Students are required to take an Honors Seminar (PSYC 29800) in Winter Quarter of their third or fourth year.
+This is in addition to the 12 required courses for the major.
 It is expected that students will be actively working on the thesis project during the quarter they are taking the honors research seminar.
 (4) Students are required to present their findings in Spring Quarter of their fourth year at an honors day celebration.
 For details, visit psychology.uchicago.edu.